Obtain meaningful, actionable feedback.

 To help schools promote community well-being, SAIS has partnered with Authentic Connections (AC) to offer SAIS member schools access to AC’s student, faculty, and parent resilience surveys.
 Authentic Connections is a team of leading researchers, clinicians, and consultants focused on improving mental health in school communities.
 Grounded in decades of research on child psychology and resilience, AC’s work centers on surveying school stakeholders on issues affecting their mental health, distilling key insights, and jointly creating plans to improve well-being.

-The Motivation and Engagement Survey for students and /or faculty/staff gives administrators important windows into the self-reported mindsets of staff and students.
+The SAIS Motivation and Engagement Survey for faculty/staff and/or students gives administrators important windows into the self-reported mindsets of staff and students.
 Motivation and engagement are leading indicators into the strength of the school’s learning community.
 The Motivation and Engagement Survey focuses specifically on the three core psychological needs connected to internal motivation; autonomy, belonging, and competence.
 The survey is designed to be a snapshot, offering a quick look at these three core needs.
 The survey may be given to faculty/staff or students in grades 6-12.

 The NAIS DASL benchmarking survey gathers information about school operational items (enrollment, budget, salaries, etc.).
 To have full access, schools should plan to submit data according to the time frame listed on NAIS website.
 All independent schools are encouraged to utilize this tool, regardless of NAIS membership status.